marun790/docker/README.md

  docker image build . -t arun-employee:0.0.01

  ```
- '.' -> if we in the same filder and the filename is Dockerfile we can use otherwise have to use -f
+ '.' -> if we in the same filder and the filename is Dockerfile we can use otherwise have to use -f.
- '-t' -> tag name
+ '-t' -> tag name.

 ```
 docker run --name arun-emp -p 8080:8080 -d arun-employee:0.0.03
 ```
-'-name'-> name of the process in the container
+'-name'-> name of the process in the container.
-'-d' -> will run the process in detached mode otherwise will run like weserver in command prompt, container will stop if we close the command prompt.
+'-d' -> will run the process in detached mode otherwise will run like weserver in command prompt, container will stop if we close the command prompt..

 ```
 docker run --name arun-emp -p 8080:8080 -d arun-employee